canax/htmlform/REVISION.md

 * Enable to set class attribute to the output element through Form::setOUtputClass().
 * Create FormElementInputButton and move createHTML there.
 * Make FormElement abstract and create a FormElementFactory.
+* Add option to add JavaScript in onclick for buttons.
+* Make <br> after label configurable on create and on specific element.